General Terms and Conditions

 § 1 Scope

-These General Terms and Conditions (hereinafter GTCs) apply to contracts pursuant to Article 8 et seq. and Article 20 et seq. between the Career & Corporate Services Center of the University of St.Gallen (hereinafter CSC) and students of the University of St.Gallen (hereinafter users) and for contracts pursuant to Article 14 ff. between the CSC and potential employers of the users (hereinafter customers).
+These General Terms and Conditions (hereinafter GTCs) apply to contracts pursuant to Article 8 et seq. and Article 20 et seq. between the Career & Corporate Services Center of the University of St.Gallen (hereinafter CSC) and students of the University of St.Gallen (hereinafter users) and for contracts between the CSC and institutions of the University of St.Gallen such as student clubs (hereinafter institutions).
+These GTCs apply to contracts pursuant to Article 14 et seq. between the CSC and potential employers of the users (hereinafter customers).

 § 2 Conflicting and invalid provisions